MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

     ![Sales as function type.](../images/wpa/tutorials/function-type-sales.png)

-11. Select **Submit**.

-   This starts the creation of a data set that will contain data that matches these criteria (and no other data).
-The time required to process the data set depends on its size.
+11. Select **Submit** to start the creation of a data set that will contain data that matches these criteria (and no other data).
+The time required to process the data set varies depending on its size.

 ### Data set statuses